casavo/jolteon/README.md

 ## How to use Jolteon

 1. Create a `.env` file like the `.env.example` one you find in this repository and fill it with your Lightdash database connection parameters.
-After that, run `source .env`.

 2. Create a `config.yaml` file like the `config_example.yaml` one you find in this repository.
 This file should be structured as follows: